maxims94/helius-post-alpenglow/README.md

 With the advent of Alpenglow, Solana is poised for a new era of performance and capability.

-This innovative consensus protocol will lead to a dramatic reduction in latency, unlocking unprecedented levels of performance and enabling the development of a new generation of real-time applications.
+This innovative consensus protocol will lead to a dramatic reduction in latency, unlocking unprecedented levels of performance and enabling a new generation of real-time applications.

 Alpenglow achieves this while also bolstering network security.